 Our Programme

-Museum Studies at HKU is the only programme in the Guangdong-Hong Kong-Macao Greater Bay Area organised as a single track with compulsory and elective courses that provide students the opportunity to specialise in various aspects of museology.
+Museum Studies at HKU is the only programme in the Guangdong-Hong Kong-Macao Greater Bay Area organised as a single track with compulsory and elective courses that provide students the opportunity to focus on various aspects of museology, as students can specialise within the large and diverse discipline by choosing courses that will provide scholarly expertise, professional knowledge, and the foundations for further education in fields like museum administration, registration, curation, conservation and education.

 All students will take the core course, Studying Museums: Historical Developments, Ongoing Purposes and Emerging Functions (MUSE7001), and four elective courses before writing an academic dissertation and engaging in practical internships.
 In completing their studies, students will develop competencies in organising and managing cultural institutions, caring for collections, and communicating and engaging with the public.